-Quicken is specifically designed to handle personal finances, QuickBooks handles small business finances in a variety of industries, ClerkBooks uses QuickBooks but has been modified to handle municipal fund accounting and utility billing.
+Quicken is specifically designed to handle personal finances, QuickBooks handles small business finances in a variety of industries, ClerkBooks uses QuickBooks (Pro, Premiere or Enterprise editions) but has been modified to handle municipal fund accounting and utility billing.

 Each product is tailored (features, reports, and workflows) to meet the needs of those specific audiences.

 No. ClerkBooks uses any of the desktop versions of QuickBooks (Pro, Premiere or Enterprise).
 These versions are still available for purchase.